desheikh/sidekiq-reliable_job/README.md

 - **Redis Outage Resilience**: Jobs continue to be accepted during Redis outages and are pushed once Redis is available.
 - **Reliable Delivery**: A background enqueuer process polls staged jobs and pushes them to Redis.
 - **Automatic Cleanup**: Jobs are automatically deleted from the staging table after successful completion.
+- **ActiveJob Support**: Works with both native Sidekiq jobs and ActiveJob.

 ## Installation